About this page

 The main source of weather information is on VHF from MRCCs.
 These provide inshore waters and offshore (shipping) area forecasts written by human forecasters using computer model output combined with their collective experience of bot the area and the models.

 Updating is twice a day at least but 6-hourly by the UK Met Office and Met Eireann for inshore waters.
 Around the UK (principally) and some other countries, public service radio broadcasts may provide more frequent updates for offshore areas eg the BBC Shipping forecast on Radio 4.

 Inshore waters forecast are broadcast by the UK on NAVTEX 490 kHz twice a day.
 Otherwise, the Internet is a nearly always available resource particularly with the increasing use of smartphones and tablets.
 These give access also to GRIB files.
 These help in interpretation of the necessarily broad brush broadcast forecasts.

 A vital input for local sailing and detail wherever you sail must be your own input – a combination of experience, common sense and native wit.
-My pages on understanding the weather? are intended to help.

 There are two aspects to using weather information for coastal cruising.
 The first is to use forecasts in order to be in the right place at the right time and to avoid being in an inhospitable port or anchorage in weather that you do not want to go out in.
 The second is the decision on the day, whether to go or not.

 The first involves making decisions, at least tentatively, for as long ahead as is sensible.
 Currently that is up to about 7 days.
 The European C entre for Medium range Weather Forecasting (ECMWF) was setup to do just that.
 They are sufficiently confident to issue forecast synoptic charts to 10 days ahead.
 Other major, operational centres also run numerical weather models to several days ahead.